boryspaulewicz/bhsdtr/Readme.md

 # NEWS 2020 02 10

+[Here](ordinal/) is a tutorial on hierarchical ordinal polytomous models in bhsdtr, with an emphasis on SDT models (and a rant about Item Response Theory).

+# NEWS 2020 02 10

 The bhsdtr package now handles hierarchical or non-hierarchical versions of Selker, van den Bergh, Criss, and Wagenmakers's parsimonious SDT model (see this